About Nonesuch Records

 New Directions

-During the first few years under Hurwitz's leadership, Nonesuch also began recording jazz artists and composers who were part of the burgeoning downtown New York scene, like John Zorn and Wayne Horvitz.
+During the first few years under Hurwitz's leadership, Nonesuch also began recording jazz musicians and composers who were part of the burgeoning downtown New York scene, like John Zorn and Wayne Horvitz.
 The company released four acclaimed recordings from Zorn (Naked City, Spillane, The Big Gundown, and Spy vs. Spy) and a half-dozen recordings from the World Saxophone Quartet, and began a long relationship with guitarist Bill Frisell.

 As prescient as these signings seem now, Hurwitz believes "those things at the time were obvious and easy to do.
 But for me, the most dramatic turning point was when the opportunity came to work with Caetano Veloso.
 That was a moment when we could do something really different."

-I inherited a company that was beloved by many for its rich classical music tradition, and suddenly one day there is a genuine pop musician like Caetano.
+Signing the Brazilian singer-songwriter, a founding member of the voraciously eclectic, politically subversive late-'60s Tropicalismo movement, asserts Hurwitz, "turned everything on its head."
+As he recalled, “I inherited a company that was beloved by many for its rich classical music tradition, and suddenly one day there is a genuine pop musician like Caetano.
 In one respect, he did not fit in any of the criteria that were established for the company, and yet he was artistically on as high a level as anyone performing music at that time.
-It broke down a wall, and perhaps at that moment, Nonesuch ceased to be "a classical label."
+It broke down a wall, and perhaps at that moment, Nonesuch ceased to be ‘a classical label’.
 Suddenly, so much more was now possible.
-Years later, hearing Lorraine Hunt Lieberson sing Caetano's "Tradicão" as beautifully as she had sung Bach, Handel, Lieberson, or Adams, my initial instincts were reaffirmed.
+Years later, hearing Lorraine Hunt Lieberson sing Caetano's ‘Tradicão’ as beautifully as she had sung Bach, Handel, Peter Lieberson, or John Adams, my initial instincts were reaffirmed.”

 Leaving Elektra

-"We invited Nick to come to New York," adds Bither, "and we spent a day together.
-It was clear we shared similar ideas about what we were doing as labels, and during the conversation, Nick mentioned that he had recently come back from Cuba, where he had made three records with Ry Cooder and a group of older Cuban musicians.
+"Bob and I invited Nick to come to New York," recalled Bither, "and we spent a day together.
+It was clear we shared similar ideas about what we were doing as labels, and during the conversation, Nick mentioned that he had recently come back from Cuba where he had made three records with Ry Cooder and a group of older Cuban musicians.
 'I'll send them to you soon,' he said.
-That was one of those moments of utter good fortune.
+That was one of those impossible-to-predict moments of great fortune.
 We actually made the World Circuit deal knowing nothing about the Buena Vista Social Club record."

 The Business of Nonesuch

-One of the things I brought from my ECM days was the idea that you cannot second-guess the public in terms of what it might like; the experience of seeing Keith Jarrett selling millions of copies of a record of solo improvised piano music demonstrated to me that there are far more people interested in adventurous music than we can imagine.
-When I heard the finished tapes of Górecki and Buena Vista, I thought, "Great records, maybe we'll sell 50,000."
+As Hurwitz has explained, “One of the things I brought from my ECM days was the idea that you cannot second-guess the public in terms of what it might like; the experience of seeing Keith Jarrett selling millions of copies of a record of solo improvised piano music demonstrated to me that there are far more people interested in adventurous music than we can imagine.
+When I heard the finished tapes of Górecki and Buena Vista, I thought, ‘Great records, maybe we'll sell 50,000.’
 We could have never expected either of the albums to sell in the millions.
 I give much of the credit to a very sophisticated public that has the hunger for new and unusual music that touches them deeply.
-That said, Peter Clancy found a way to harness that public excitement in a way that I think is unprecedented in our business; rather than follow the playbook of pop or jazz or classical companies, which would have been the obvious thing to do, Peter found a way to do it that was never condescending, and always full of imagination.
+That said, Peter Clancy found a way to harness that public excitement in a way that I think is unprecedented in our business; rather than follow the playbook of pop or jazz or classical companies, which would have been the obvious thing to do, Peter found a way to do it that was never condescending, and always full of imagination.”

 Nonesuch has also built relationships with many of the finest freelance producers, engineers, art directors, graphic artists, writers, publicists, and photographers over the years—all of whom have made tremendous contributions to quality of the releases and the success of the label.